scrapy/scrapy/docs/topics/spiders.rst

        spider that crawls ``mywebsite.com`` would often be called ``mywebsite``.

+       .. note:: In Python 2 this must be ASCII only.

    .. attribute:: allowed_domains

        An optional list of strings containing domains that this spider is